jc3213/batchscript/7-zip/README.md

 - It will automatically download iTunes installer and extract all necessary `.dll`s

 ### Manga Utilities
-- Drag and drop any compressed files or folder over `manga_utilities.cmd`
+- Drag and drop any compressed files or folder over `zip_for_manga.cmd`
     - It will compress folder into `.zip` file
     - It will decompress any **compressed file** and recompress it into `.zip` file
     - You can choose whether to remove the original / temporary files